Prompt (550 words maximum total for Parts I & II combined):

 You have 96 hours after the application deadline to submit your video essays.
 It comes up pretty quickly, so you have to prepare well in advance.

-You will be asked three questions.
+You will be asked FIVE questions.
 For each question, the question will be read by a person in a video (usually a member of the Admissions Committee).
-You will be prompted to respond, with a very brief pause (20 seconds) to prepare.
+You will be prompted to respond, with a very brief pause (10 seconds) to prepare.

 Video essays are due 96 hours after the application deadline.